Media coverage of climate change: Narrative

 Science journalism concerns itself with gathering and evaluating various types of relevant evidence and rigorously checking sources and facts.
 Boyce Rensberger, the director of the Massachusetts Institute of Technology (MIT) Knight Center for Science Journalism, said, "balanced coverage of science does not mean giving equal weight to both sides of an argument.
 It means apportioning weight according to the balance of evidence."

 The claims of scientists also get distorted by the media by a tendency to seek out extreme views, which can result in portrayal of risks well beyond the claims actually being made by scientists.
 Journalists tend to overemphasize the most extreme outcomes from a range of possibilities reported in scientific articles.
-A study that tracked press reports about a climate change article in the journal Nature found that "results and conclusions of the study were widely misrepresented, especially in the news media, to make the consequences seem more catastrophic and the timescale shorter."
+A study that tracked press reports about a climate change article in the journal Nature found that "results and conclusions of the study were widely misrepresented, especially in the news media, to make the consequences seem more catastrophic and the timescale shorter".

 A 2020 study in PNAS found that newspapers tended to give greater coverage of press releases that opposed action on climate change than those that supported action.
 The study attributes it to false balance.

 Research that was done by Todd Newman, Erik Nisbet, and Matthew Nisbet shows that people's partisan preference is an indicator as to which media outlet they will most likely consume.
 Most media outlets often align with a particular partisan ideology.
 This causes people to resort to selective exposure which influences views on world issues such as climate change beliefs.

+Since 1990 climate scientists have communicated urgent warnings while simultaneously experiencing the media converting their statements into sensational entertainment.

 Alarmism

+To achieve climate action

 Alarmism is using inflated language, including an urgent tone and imagery of doom.
 In a report produced for the Institute for Public Policy Research Gill Ereaut and Nat Segnit suggested that alarmist language is frequently used in relation to environmental matters by newspapers, popular magazines and in campaign literature put out by the government and environment groups.
 It is claimed that when applied to climate change, alarmist language can create a greater sense of urgency.

 It has been argued that using sensational and alarming techniques, often evoke "denial, paralysis, or apathy" rather than motivating individuals to action and do not motivate people to become engaged with the issue of climate change.
 In the context of climate refugees—the potential for climate change to displace people—it has been reported that "alarmist hyperbole" is frequently employed by private military contractors and think tanks.